eclipse-embed-cdt/web-jekyll/pages/plugins/alternate-install.md

 Embedded CDT plug-ins** on top of an existing Eclipse, for example **Eclipse IDE for C/C++ Developers**.

+{% include warning.html content="The images included in this page are slightly out-of-date, mentioning previous versions of the project.
+They will be updated in a future revision of the web site." %}

 ## Eclipse IDE for C/C++ Developers

 To install this package, go to the